-The temple holds special ceremonies in accordance with the moon, and each year in late October the Maha Mariamman image is paraded through the area's streets to much fanfare during a very colourful festival.
-The temple is considered very sacred -- no photography is prohibited inside the walls and proper attire is required.
+The temple holds special ceremonies in accordance with the moon, and each year in late October the Maha Mariamman image is paraded through the streets during a colourful festival named after the goddess.
+The temple is considered very sacred—photography is strictly prohibited inside the walls and proper attire is required.

 On the corner of Silom and Pan Road, about a five-minute walk from either Surasak or Chong Nonsi BTS stations.